emike09/purestorage-prtg/README.md

    sensors.
 THis then copies itself to a new sensor assigned to the holding device and updates the paramdeters accordingly.
 It also removes sensors of any volume that has been deleted
     - Create 'VolumeManage' sensor with the additional parameters -prtghosturl -prtguser -prtgpassword -DeviceID -SensorID
+6) Using the GUI (Settings - SSL Certificate), or CLI, Construct a new Certificate Signing Request.
+Make sure you use the exact FQDN from the certificate CN to access the pure storage array
+7) Import a valid SSL certificate to the pure array or create a self signed certificate and import it to trusted root CAs on the PRTG server/probe.

 ---